leesdolphin/bugeye/api_docs/Index.md

 directory.
 Additionally `://servername/` and `://servername/index.html` serve `static/index.html`.
 Mime types will be guessed from the file name.

-Caching should be something considered, so it will probably be acomplished with HEAD and an ETag(of some description).
+Caching should be something to be considered, however this is really an implementation detail.

+Also to be considered is the possibility of performing some form of server-side templating, however this would be outside of the scope of the initial proposal.

 Some examples: